alexrivadeneira/i2wd/week5/outline.md

 }

 ```
 Some functions can explicitly return a value, like the first and second functions in the example above.
-Other functions might make changes to the state of our webpage, for example, a function can change DOM elements, and not explicitly return anything (in that case, the function will return ```undefined```).
+Other functions might make changes to the state of our webpage, changing DOM elements, and not explicitly return anything (in that case, the function will actually return ```undefined```).

 Your function can take an input.
 If you build your function to take in input, you would declare that in the function definition.
 In the examples above, ```addNums()``` and ```doSomething()``` both take inputs.
 How many inputs do each of those functions take?